-You’ll choose which backup version you want to use for migration.
+You can then choose which backup version you want to use for migration.

 Once you’ve configured everything, you’re now ready to press the green Continue button at the bottom and the site migration will begin.

-It took quite some time for the entire process to complete, however, but that is to be expected from a completely free web hosting package.
-We’ve also tested migrating a test site from one free web host to another free web host.
+While it may take some time for the entire process to complete, this is to be expected from a completely free web hosting package.
+We also tested migrating a test site from one free web host to another free web host.

 Restoring a Backup